 Complimenting existing art pieces in your home

-"I'm constantly trying new things.
+"I'm constantly trying new things with custom art.
 In this piece of a dog I wove together abstract (the outline and blocked in color) with realism (the eyes, nose and shading).
 I used a maple veneer panel that was 2 1/2" thick and blackened the edge.
 It is large and has presence in a room.
 By design, I wanted the minimalist contour lines to draw your attention to the realistic eyes.
 I used oil paint, paint marker, graphite and charcoal."

 High-quality, acid-free, archival paper.
 The method used to press the paper is important and carefully considered.